shravanatirtha/shravanatirtha/README.md

 <!--### Facts about me:<br>
 👧 She/Her<br>
-🍚 Vegan Geek<br>
 💻 Java Programmer<br>
 🔄 Routine : Eat - Sleep - Code - Repeat<br>
 😆 Fun fact: I CODE<br>
 ❤️ Food & Code<br>
-📜 Google DSC Lead of KIT and Microsoft Learn Student Ambassador<br>
+📜 Google DSC Lead of KIT a
 💬 Grab coffee and let's talk about technology and livestyle<br>
 📝 Favourite Quote : Either I could watch it happen or be a part of it!<br>
 ⚡ Belief : There are only 10 people in the world, those who know binary and those who don't<br>